nus-cs2113-AY1920S2/tp/docs/team/dejunnn.md

 ## Contributions to the Developer Guide

 Below are short snippets of my contributions to the Developer Guide.
-I am unable to include more due to the page constraints.
+I am unable to include more due to page constraints.

 ---